BloxSQL/RaikinsModules/README.md

    ```

    - Removes the global variable with the specified `varName`.
-   - If `varName` does not exist, no action is taken.
+   - If the variable does not exist, no action is taken.

 3. **Retrieving a Global Variable**